intake/intake/docs/source/catalog.rst

   to use the string templating system (e.g., to get a value from the environment), but pass the final value as, for example, an integer.
 It makes no sense to provide a default for this case (the argument already has a value), but providing a default will not raise an exception.

+- the "mlist" type is special: it means that the input must be a list, whose values are chosen from the allowed list.
+This is the only type where the parameter value is not the same type as the allowed list's values, e.g., if a list of str is set for ``allowed``, a list of str must also be the final value.

 Note: the ``datetime`` type accepts multiple values:
 Python datetime, ISO8601 string,  Unix timestamp int, "now" and  "today".